seqan/seqan3/doc/tutorial/sequence_file/index.md

 Use your code (or the solution) from the previous exercise.
-Iterate over the records with a for loop and instead of just printing the ids, write out **all** the records that satisfy the filter to a new file called `output.fasta`.
+Iterate over the records with a for loop and instead of just printing the ids, write out **all** the records that satisfy the filter to a new file called `output.fastq`.

 Test your code on the same FASTQ file.
-The file `output.fasta` should contain the following records:
+The file `output.fastq` should contain the following records:

 ```
 @seq1